 - Participate in a national-level competition, The NAHB student competition at IBS.

-Myles Cardenas (second from right) of Lennar in Georgia accepts the 2018 Student Chapters One to Watch Award.
+Jordyn Croom (second from right) of Oakwood Homes in Colorado accepts the 2019 Student Chapters One to Watch Award at IBS 2020.

 Student Chapter One to Watch Award Winners